astronomer/docs/learn/operator-extra-link-tutorial.md

 :::info

-Before Airflow 2.0 custom operators and hooks were added as plugins.
+Before Airflow 2.0, custom operators and hooks were added as plugins.
 This pattern has been deprecated and custom operators and hooks can now be simply by importing a script located in `/include`.

 :::

-## Step 6: Use the CatHttpOperator in your DAG
+## Step 6: Create a DAG with your custom operator

 1. In the `/dags` folder import the `CatHttpOperator` by adding the import statement: